 A crown is a dental restoration that covers your entire tooth.
 It used to be that any crown had to have some metal in it for strength.
 Today, we can make them out of all porcelain, meaning that they can look very esthetic and very natural.
 Unfortunately, dental schools emphasize the use of porcelain fused to metal crowns, and that’s the only crown many dentists know how to do for front teeth.
 But porcelain fused to metal crowns for front teeth look opaque, unnatural, and tend to develop a dark line at the gumline after a few years.
-Notice the photograph on the right of one all porcelain crown on a front tooth.
+Notice the photograph on the right of a smile.
+This patient has one all porcelain crown on a front tooth.
 Can you tell which tooth has the crown?
-Notice that there is no dark line at the gumline, as you will see with porcelain fused to metal crowns.
+The crown looks so natural that it’s nearly impossible to tell.

 Dental Crown Choices for Front Teeth

-A dental crown on a front tooth is needed when either a good portion of the tooth is gone or a good portion of the biting edge is gone – there are large old fillings, a tooth fracture, or a large area of tooth decay.
-A filling is used to fill a small portion of the tooth – a crown when the tooth has extensive damage.
-And there are three basic categories of crowns for front teeth: bonded all porcelain, extra strength all porcelain, or porcelain fused to metal.
+A dental crown on a front tooth is needed when either a good portion of the tooth is gone or a good portion of the biting edge is gone—there are large old fillings, a tooth fracture, or a large area of tooth decay.
+A filling is used when a small portion of the tooth is damaged, a crown when the tooth has extensive damage.
+And there are three basic categories of crowns for front teeth: bonded all porcelain, extra strength all ceramic, or porcelain fused to metal.

-- Bonded All Porcelain – This is the type of crown that a true cosmetic dentist will almost always place on a front tooth.
+- Bonded All Porcelain – This is the type of crown that looks the most natural and which I recommend for a front tooth.
 It is made entirely of porcelain or other ceramic material.
-Now the type of porcelain used for crowns for teeth by itself is not very strong.
-The way a cosmetic dentist will handle this is he or she will bond the crown to the tooth, thus giving it plenty of strength to function.
-However, since dental schools do not normally train dentists in the bonding techniques required to place these crowns, you should be careful to only have them done by expert cosmetic dentists.
+The porcelain itself is not very strong.
+The restoration gets its strength by bonding it to the tooth.
+However, many dentists are not trained in the bonding techniques required to place these crowns, so you should be careful to only have them done by expert cosmetic dentists.
 For information on locating an expert cosmetic dentist in your area, please see our referral page.

 This type of crown has the nicest appearance.
 It mimics the appearance of nature to the point where it is difficult to tell that it is not a natural tooth.
 An all porcelain crown costs more than a porcelain fused to metal crown.
 And while an all porcelain crown is strong enough for front teeth, it may not be strong enough for some back teeth in some patients with an extra strong bite.